Interfacial transport and nanofluidics

 The team is recognized in the field of nanohydrodynamics and electrokinetics for having developed experimental tools that allow to probe the dynamics of fluids at the nanoscale.
 Among them, nanorheology is probed by SFA and AFM, and very small flow rates (fL/s) have been recently measured via Coulter counting or confocal microscopy (dye profile analysis).
 With these tools, we explore fluid transport in single nanopores, nanotubes or nanochannels obtained from nano-fabrication techniques or more complex self-assembled structures such as soap films.

 One goal is to investigate the unexpected properties that emerge at the nanoscale and to focus on the particular liquid/surface interaction on the flow properties.
-Recent projects involve flow probes coupled to static surface characterization in collaboration with ONLI team for example.
+Recent projects involve flow probes coupled to static surface characterization using non-linear optics.
 Applications of these studies are numerous in material science engineering and energy recovery processes.

 Highlights